film noir

 Important Filmmakers and Films

-Orson Welles“Touch of Evil” (1958) is another landmark in noir history, known for its innovative use of long takes and deep focus cinematography.
+Orson Welles“Touch of Evil” (1958) is another landmark, known for its innovative use of long takes and deep focus cinematography.
 Welles’ film exemplifies the genre’s ability to blend stylistic experimentation with compelling storytelling.
 Alfred Hitchcock, though not exclusively a noir director, contributed significantly to the genre with films like “Strangers on a Train” (1951) and “Shadow of a Doubt” (1943), which infused noir elements with psychological depth.

 Touch of Evil (1958) by Orson Welles